iterative/dvc.org/content/docs/use-cases/versioning-data-and-models/tutorial.md

-# Tutorial: Data & Model Versioning
+# Tutorial: Data and Model Versioning

 The goal of this example is to give you some hands-on experience with a basic machine learning version control scenario: managing multiple datasets and ML